Hans-Dietrich Genscher: Federal Minister of the Interior

 After the federal election of 1969 Genscher was instrumental in the formation of the social-liberal coalition of chancellor Willy Brandt and was on 22 October 1969 appointed as federal minister of the interior.

 In 1972, while minister for the interior, Genscher rejected Israel's offer to send an Israeli special forces unit to Germany to deal with the Munich Olympics hostage crisis.
+He offered himself as a hostage under the condition that the Israeli athletes would be released, but the leader of the terror group rejected that offer.
 A flawed rescue attempt by German police forces at Fürstenfeldbruck air base resulted in a bloody shootout, which left all eleven hostages, five terrorists, and one German policeman dead.
+Genscher then offered to resign as Minister of the Interior to chancellor Brandt, but Brandt rejected the offer.
 Genscher's popularity with Israel declined further when he endorsed the release of the three captured attackers following the hijacking of a Lufthansa aircraft on 29 October 1972.

 In the SPD–FDP coalition, Genscher helped shape Brandt's policy of deescalation with the communist East, commonly known as Ostpolitik, which was continued under chancellor Helmut Schmidt after Brandt's resignation in 1974.
 He would later be a driving factor in continuing this policy in the new conservative-liberal coalition under Helmut Kohl.